feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ### RetainService

 This message instructs the remote environment to strongly retain the embedded object until a message send or DeliverResponse is processed.
 Each service in the transitive closure of the message send will be encapsulated in an independence RetainService message.
+Data objects are encapsulated in the service or object which refer to them.
+Unsupported objects will result in an exception.

 ### SendMessage